Little Oakley, Essex

-Little Oakley is a village in Essex, England, on the western outskirts of Harwich.
-The parish population at the 2011 census was 1,171.
+Little Oakley is a village and civil parish in the Tendring district of Essex, England, on the western outskirts of Harwich.
+At the 2021 census the parish had a population of 1,195.

 It is the site of a fourth-century Roman villa, excavated between 1951 and 1975.

 Just north-east of the village is Little Oakley Channel Deposit, a geological Site of Special Scientific Interest.
 It is the site of former channel of the River Thames during an interglacial period about 575,000 years ago.